I received help for dyslexia at school; will this help continue at college?

 The college has its own licensed bar on campus for over 18 years olds - anyone under the age of 18 years found drinking alcohol will be dealt with according to the college regulations.

 What pastoral support do you provide?

-The College has a team of Health & Welfare staff, which includes a Chaplain, qualified counsellors, a Health & Welfare Officer and extensive networks for specialist support both on and off site.
+The college has a team of Health and Welfare staff, which includes a Chaplain, qualified counsellors, a Health and Welfare Officer and extensive networks for specialist support both on and off site.